ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 - [O1] Provide a  Plasma-like client which forward the request to vineyard client. (vineyard server provide very similar functionality as plasma).

 ### Should this change be within `ray` or outside?
 main `ray` project.
-Changes are made to Ray Serve level.
+Changes are made to Ray Core level.

 ## Stewardship
 ### Required Reviewers